WilliamW1979/WilliamW1979/README.md

 ---

+## GameTime

+A universal game time management library built for distributed game server architectures.
+Converts real wall-clock time into game time at any configurable ratio and drives a fully customizable calendar — any number of months, day names, week lengths, leap year intervals, and holidays defined entirely through configuration.

+**Key design decisions:**
+- **Zero required dependencies** — settings, logging, and event storage are all pluggable interfaces.
+Bring your own INI files, JSON, a database, or hardcoded values.
+The library compiles and runs with nothing else referenced.
+- **Opaque event payloads** — events carry `byte[]` that the library stores and fires without interpreting.
+Each service serializes its own data however it wants; GameTime just delivers the bytes at the right moment.
+- **Thread-safe registration** — designed for a dedicated time server process where network handler threads register and unregister events while the tick loop runs independently.
+All registry operations are lock-protected.
+- **Binary event persistence** — events survive process restarts via a versioned binary format with magic header validation.
+Corrupt records are skipped and logged rather than crashing the process.
+- **Isolated handler invocation** — each subscriber is invoked individually.
+One throwing handler never prevents others from firing.

+**Scheduling capabilities:**
+- Once, daily, weekly, monthly, and yearly event repeat modes
+- Per-minute bucket dispatch — O(1) event lookup at fire time regardless of how many events are registered
+- Daily scheduled tasks firing at specific game hours and minutes
+- Per-day-name subscriptions (e.g. fire every time it is Monday in game time)
+- Second, minute, hour, day, month, year, and holiday change events

+**Time ratio examples:** `1h_24h` (1 real hour = 24 game hours), `30m_1d` (30 real minutes = 1 game day), `1m_1h` (1 real minute = 1 game hour).
+Supports hours, minutes, and days with decimal values.

+---

 ## Current Project — Journey of the Forgotten *(private)*

 A large-scale MMORPG server written in C# with a distributed multi-process architecture designed for high availability and zero-downtime updates.